benjamin-bk-krueger/kringle-game/ABOUT.md

 ***2022-03-15 (evening)***

 Modified the Github Action so it will deploy the images to the VPS and run the docker containers automatically.

+***2022-03-24***

+Providing static game data (images, quests) might not be the best idea.
+So I put all that files into a ZIP file located in another public repository.
+The game is now able to fetch that file and parse the extracted files.
+This way providing updated game data or another completely different scenario is possible without re-deploying the application.